illsk1lls/ZipRipper/.resources/README.md

 It is recommended that you use Create-ZR-Offline.cmd to create your own zr-offline.txt, the archived version here is only needed if<br>
 any of the included links become unavailable.<br>

-**Offline mode can be enabled by putting zr-offline.txt in the same folder as ZipRipper.cmd**
+**Offline mode can be enabled by putting zr-offline.txt in the same folder as ZipRipper before launch**